 The Graduate School requires the equivalent of a US Bachelor’s degree in order to be eligible to apply for a graduate program.
 Applicants with non-U.S. degrees need not submit transcripts.
 Instead, they must submit a course-by-course evaluation along with U.S. degree equivalency information of their coursework from any member of the National Association of Credential Evaluation Services or by Educated Choices.
 Please note: applicants who have an international education may not apply as a last-term senior.

-Applicants must hold a U.S. music teaching certificate or have completed an alternate route music education program.
+Applicants must hold a U.S. teaching certificate or have completed an alternate routed music education program.

 In order to make applying for graduate school as seamless as possible for you, we have